colltoaction/writings/Adjoint School 2025/Application Form.md

 > Q: (~250 words) For example: What skills do you have that could be useful in the Adjoint School?
 Do you have experience in something that could complement other students well?
 Do you have any particular knowledge that could be interesting?

-As an Applied Category Theory enthusiast I complement my studies in Computer Science with self-learning outside of the classroom.
+As an applied category theory enthusiast I combine my studies in Computer Science with self-learning.
 I'm a big fan of the Computational Trilogy and the unified view of computing, logic and topology.
-This perspective helps me understand the relation between different topics and research fields that students bring to the School.
-I'm particularly interested in String Diagrams and Hypergraph Rewrite theory for categorical computing.
+This perspective helps me understand the relation between different topics that students bring to the School.
+I'm particularly interested in String Diagrams and Hypergraph Rewrite theory for categorical computing and I presented these topics at a student study group.
+We also record these meetings and you can find us on video platforms.

-I have an applied mindset and often participate in the open-source ecosystem.
+I have an practical mindset and often contribute code and written material to the public domain.
 I have experience in digital design and have started an open hardware project for FPGAs.
 I'm studying Classical Reversible Logic to gain expertise in aspects of Quantum Logic that are readily applicable, and I test my designs on the Argentinian Open Industrial Computer physical board.

 I value community and I can be helpful in promoting the School's projects with a wider audience as well as motivating the study group with a cheerful attitude.
 I love giving technical presentations, writing blog posts and discussing in online forums.